What are the minimum requirements to become a blood donor?

 What if I'm taking aspirin or medication prescribed by my doctor?

 Your blood donor center can best answer your questions.
 We recommend that you call the blood donor center ahead of time to inquire about any medications you are taking.
 Aspirin and ibuprofen will not affect a whole blood donation.
-However, apheresis platelet products can be effected if aspirin or aspirin products are taken 48 hours prior to donation.
+However, apheresis platelet products can be affected if aspirin or aspirin products are taken 48 hours prior to donation.
 Many other medications are acceptable.

 How long will the actual donation process take?